A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Primary and auxiliary outcomes

-{\it Sequential decisions.} In clinical trials, data are often analyzed sequentially at interim analyses (IAs) in $T$ stages, potentially leading to major decisions such as early termination of the study or an increase of the sample size $N$.
-When necessary (see \secname~\ref{sec:sequential}), we use the superscript $t$ to indicate data up to stage $t$, and $\Data^{t}$ to indicate data up to the $t$-th stage of the trial, for $t=1,\ldots, T$, with $\Data = \Data^{T}.$
+{\it Sequential decisions.} In RCT, data are often analyzed sequentially at interim analyses (IAs) in $T$ stages, potentially leading to major decisions such as early termination of the study or an increase of the sample size $N$.
+When necessary (\secname~\ref{sec:sequential}), we use the superscript $t$ to indicate data up to stage $t$.
+In particular, $\Data^{t}$ will indicate data up to the $t$-th stage of the trial, $t=1,\ldots, T$, and $\Data = \Data^{T}.$